 |1:40 – 2:40||Integrating Behavioral Health into Primary Care in Rural Nebraska (1 hour)|

 This first annual conference will provide information for rural mental health providers on a variety of relevant topics: ethical practice, integrative care in rural areas, using reflective practice to prevent burnout and compassion fatigue, and understanding consumer issues.
-There will also be opportunities to get to know other nearby providers and discussion of ways to network in an effective way.
+There will also be opportunities to get to know other nearby providers and discussion of ways to network effectively.

 Continuing Education for LMHPs: